hkt01/photo-browser/README.md

 # photo-browser

 Example app of a simple photo browser.
+See [Demo](https://hkt01.github.io/photo-browser/).

 [JSONPlaceholder](http://jsonplaceholder.typicode.com/) REST API used for content.